alpmestan/servant/tutorial.md

 And we came up with a solution for this.
 The rest of this tutorial describes how to use our solution and explains a bit how it works.
 Why the latter?
 Because *servant* has been written with extensibility in mind, and there are several ways you can extend it for your custom input/output formats, web framework, operations and what not.

-# Hello servant
+# The servant packages

-Alright, let's get started by taking a look at the servant packages and seeing what each one of them brings to the table.
+Alright, let's take a look at the servant packages and see what each one of them brings to the table.

 ## servant